 Why should I get my credit score check?

 It is important to regularly check your credit score.
-After all, it is essential for lenders to understand why a lender may reject their application.
+After all, it is essential for borrowers to understand why a lender may reject their application.

 In short, lenders see people with poor credit scores as risky loanees.
 As a result, it may be difficult to secure approval with certain lenders.